Understand your company's position and learn more about the options available

 A Members’ Voluntary Liquidation – or MVL – is a liquidation option designed as a way for solvent companies to formally close their business when a company has reached the end of its useful life.
 This often happens when its director(s) have no further use for the company – either due to retirement or simply because they are moving on to a new venture – and want to access the profits tied up in the business.

 The main benefit of an MVL is that it allows for funds to be extracted in a tax-efficient manner.
 This is because funds taken from a company via an MVL are treated as capital gains rather than income, therefore they are subject to Capital Gains Tax rather than Income Tax.
-As an added incentive, Business Asset Disposal Relief can also be applied which, if you qualify, will reduce CGT down to just 10% up to a lifetime limit of £1m worth of gains.
+As an added incentive, Business Asset Disposal Relief can also be applied which, if you qualify, will reduce the rate of Capital Gains Tax payable up to a lifetime limit of £1m worth of gains.

 MVLs do come with a cost attached so they are typically only suitable for those companies with in excess of £25,000 to distribute.